THE STORMING OF

 BY 17th CENTURY FLEMISH ARTIST, PAUWELS CASTEELS

-with a fine stallion which became known as the Byerley Turk
+Captain Robert Byerley with a captured fine stallion which became

 first winner of the Epsom Derby on 4 May 1780.